VirenSDD/JAVIVI-SI122/README.md

 # JAVIVI

-This repository includes all the code developed for the final assignment of the 'Inteligent Systems' subject from the University of La Laguna.
+This repository includes all the code developed for the final assignment of the 'Intelligent Systems' subject from the University of La Laguna.

 * Javier Correa Marichal - alu0101233598
 * Viren Sajju Dhanwani Dhanwani - alu0101230948